pyudev/pyudev/doc/index.rst

    git clone https://github.com/lunaryorn/pyudev.git

-If you want to contribute to pyudev, please read the guidelines for contributes and the testsuite documentation.
+If you want to contribute to pyudev, please read the guidelines for contributions and the testsuite documentation.

 .. toctree::
    :maxdepth: 2